 When you are in the midst of something, it’s hard to have perspective.
 So I was fascinated and surprised to see a particular pattern among the letters as I moved forward in time from the 1980s to now.

 First everything was handwritten letters.
 Some were on plain lined paper while other letters were on beautiful stationary.
 As more people starting owning computers, but still pre-internet, letters transitioned into computer-written, printed out and mailed.
 Variety came in the form of fonts.

 Next there was a period where friends felt nostalgic for writing letters by hand.
 Letters began something to the effect of I felt like writing you a letter rather than typing one.
 It was a short-lived period.

 From the computer typed letters, things transitioned into email.
 They were still regular letters.
 And those I printed out and kept.

 Finally, except for holiday and birthday cards and letters from grandmothers, letters stopped.

 Do you ever have people who were part of your life but aren’t any longer?
 No dramatic reason except you moved away from each other and lost touch.

-A small section of one box was dedicated to the handful of people I’d lost touch with.
+I dedicated one small section of one to the handful of people I’d lost touch with.
 All of them I’d thought about now and again over the years.
 Then when I came across their letters, I decided to see if I could find them.
 I donned my detective hat.